upper waypoint

 Use the state’s My Turn Vaccine Locator

 This online tool from the California Department of Public Health allows you to filter by vaccine type and insurance status.
 However, this tool does not show every single vaccination site that may offer free shots through the Bridge Access Program for those without insurance.
-For example, it only returns two clinics that offer COVID shots to uninsured people within 50 miles of San Francisco (in Napa and San Jose).
+For example, it only returns two clinics that offer COVID-19 shots to uninsured people within 50 miles of San Francisco (in Napa and San Jose).

 Find a community health center through the U.S. Department of Health and Human Services (HHS)

-The San Francisco Department of Public Health (SFDPH) also says that its AITC Immunization and Travel Clinic provides the COVID vaccine to uninsured people, although the agency notes that “people outside of San Francisco are encouraged to contact their local health department to find a vaccine near them.”
+The San Francisco Department of Public Health (SFDPH) also said that its AITC Immunization and Travel Clinic provides the COVID-19 vaccine to uninsured people, although the agency notes that “people outside of San Francisco are encouraged to contact their local health department to find a vaccine near them.”
 The clinic is located at 101 Grove Street, Room 102, and appointments are required: call 415-554-2625 for hours and availability.

 Reach out to your local pharmacy

-Both the California Department of Public Health and SFDPH recommend you directly contact pharmacies near you to ask if they have COVID vaccines in stock and whether they’re offering those shots for free through the Bridge Access Program.
+Both the California Department of Public Health and SFDPH recommend you directly contact pharmacies near you to ask if they have COVID-19 vaccines in stock and whether they’re offering those shots for free through the Bridge Access Program.

-Remember to be really careful and confirm, repeatedly, that any shot will actually be free, as the out-of-pocket cost can be steep.
+Remember to be really careful and confirm repeatedly that any shot will actually be free, as the out-of-pocket cost can be steep.

 Reach out to your local health department

-What’s going to happen with free COVID vaccinations for uninsured people in the long run?
+What will happen with free COVID vaccinations for uninsured people in the long run?

 It’s still unclear.

-In a recent statement, the California Department of Public Health says they are “exploring options to continue to support COVID-19 vaccine access after the end of the BAP program for uninsured and underinsured adults, including limited federal and state funding sources,” and that vaccine manufacturers “may also develop patient assistance programs.”
+In a recent statement, the California Department of Public Health said they are “exploring options to continue to support COVID-19 vaccine access after the end of the BAP program for uninsured and underinsured adults, including limited federal and state funding sources,” and that vaccine manufacturers “may also develop patient assistance programs.”

-Dr. Stacey, of Lifelong Medical Care, says that in the absence of official guidance, clinics like his are “going to work on seeing what we can do to get funding and get resources to be able to continue, hopefully in the near future, to be able to provide the vaccines to the uninsured again.”
+Stacey, of Lifelong Medical Care, said that in the absence of official guidance, clinics like his are “going to work on seeing what we can do to get funding and get resources to be able to continue, hopefully in the near future, to be able to provide the vaccines to the uninsured again.”

 “We are trying to figure out how we can get funding or be able to purchase at least a limited supply of vaccines that we can use for those who are experiencing homelessness,” he said.
 “We don’t have a solution to that right now.
 Not only are the vaccines not being provided to us through this program, but the cost of the vaccines has also gone up.”